The following funding categories are available through the Annual Grants Program.

 Projects that do two or more of the following:

-• Increase community connection in neighborhoods, rural villages, community centres and halls.
+• Increase community connection in neighbourhoods and rural villages at community centres, halls, and public spaces.

-• Increase community provide in local Wiradjuri and First Nations culture and heritage.
+• Increase community pride in local Wiradyuri and First Nations culture and heritage.

 • Demonstrate evidence of in-kind support by the applicant.